simplyYan/astrolaxy-js/README.md

 A Go library for astronomy, physics and mathematics

 ## Key features
-- Lightweight, fast and simple: astrolaxy is extremely fast and lightweight, and was built only with built-in libraries.
-The Go language is much faster than Python, and just as easy, and using astrolaxy, calculations in physics, astronomy, mathematics, and science in general are perfect;
+- Lightweight, fast and simple: astrolaxy is extremely fast and lightweight;

 - Efficient and precise: All formulas are original and tested, they are perfect;